shivamp08/spacestagram/README.md

 Demo: https://spaceig.netlify.app/

-Web app that can search through NASA's Astronomy Picture of the Day (APOD) API, allowing the user to
+Web app that can search through NASA's Astronomy Picture of the Day (APOD) API, allowing users to endlessly scroll through photos and or browse photos between specific date range.

 ## Motivation